trycourier/courier-flutter/Docs/PushNotifications.md

 # Manual Token Syncing

 If you want to manually sync tokens, you can do this here and skip the remaining parts of the setup guide.
-This step is commonly used with Firebase Cloud Messaging.
+You will need this step if you want to use Firebase Cloud Messaging for iOS.

 ```dart
 // Supported Courier providers